ermongroup/cs228-notes/inference/sampling/index.md

 - *Irreducibility*: It is possible to get from any state $$x$$ to any other state $$x'$$ with probability > 0 in a finite number of steps.
 - *Aperiodicity*: It is possible to return to any state at any time, i.e. there exists an $$n$$ such that for all $$i$$ and all $$n' \geq n$$, $$P(s_{n'}=i \mid s_0 = i) > 0$$.

 The first condition is meant to prevent *absorbing states*, i.e. states from which we can never leave.
 In the example below, if we start in states $$1,2$$, we will never reach state 4.
-Conversely, if we start in state 4, then we will never each states 1,2.
+Conversely, if we start in state 4, then we will never reach states 1,2.
 If we start the chain in the middle (in state 3), then clearly it cannot have a single limiting distribution.
 {% maincolumn 'assets/img/reducible-chain.png' 'A reducible Markov Chain over four states.'%}

 The second condition is necessary to rule out transition operators such as